Amol195/Amol195.github.io/_pages/about.md

 News
 ------

+* December 2019 - Presenting my research in Dictionary Learning at 21st IEEE International Symnposium on Multimedia (ISM), 2019 at San Diego, CA

 * July 2019 - Started as a Data Scientist at Stanley Black and Decker in the Data and Analytics Team!

 * May 2019 - Graduated from Georgia Tech with a Masters in Electrical and Computer Engineering!